31 Jul Colonial Towns of Paraty and Ouro Preto

 The old part of the town has cobbled streets and is closed to any motorised transport.
 There are several beautiful old churches and many galleries, gift shops selling local handicrafts, cafes and restaurants.
 Out in the bay there are several pristine beaches and many local boats offer trips of varying durations.
 Other activities available include horse riding or discovering the Atlantic Rainforest.

-Getting there: A 4 hour drive from Rio de Janiero will take you to the heart of Paraty.
+Getting there: A 5 hour drive (approx depending on traffic) from Rio de Janiero will take you to the heart of Paraty.
 The roads offer spectacular views of the coastline.

 Where to Stay